vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 Issuer.
 This attack vector is therefore not specific to the described contract and is generic to working with digital assets.

-Compromising the keys controlling the reissuance token will result in a catastrophic scenario, where the attacker will be able to issue any amount of Synth without any relation to the current price.
+Compromising the keys controlling the re-issuance token will result in a catastrophic scenario, where the attacker will be able to issue any amount of Synth without any relation to the current price.

-This can be prevented by locking the reissuance token in the covenant that requires the signature from the oracle attesting the minimum amount of collateral required at the current RA price for some fixed amount of Synth.
+This can be prevented by locking the re-issuance token in the covenant that requires the signature from the oracle attesting the minimum amount of collateral required at the current RA price for some fixed amount of Synth.
 Without access to the multiplication operation in Elements script, such covenant will only allow the fixed set of amounts of Synth to be used at (re)issuance.
 This